sassoftware/esp-kubernetes/esp-cloud/operator/README.md

        [~]$ kubectl -n <namespace> apply -f cr_array.yaml

-5. Verify that the pod is running with the following command:
+5. Use the following command to verify that the pod is running:

        [~]$ kubectl -n <namespace> get pods